tendermint/tendermint/docs/rfc/rfc-019-config-version.md

-In light of the discussion so far, it is natural to examine why we make so many changes to the configuration file from one version to the next, and whether we could mitigate some friction by being more conservative about what we make configurable, what changes we make over time, and how we roll them out.
+In light of the discussion so far, it is natural to examine why we make so many changes to the configuration file from one version to the next, and whether we could reduce friction by being more conservative about what we make configurable, what config changes we make over time, and how we roll them out.

 Some changes, like renaming everything from snake case to kebab case, are entirely gratuitous.
-We could safely agree not make those kinds of changes.
+We could safely agree not to make those kinds of changes.
 Apart from that obvious case, however, many other configuration settings provide value to node operators in cases where there is no simple, universal setting that matches every application.